Temporal Fair Division of Indivisible Goods with Scheduling: Introduction

 \section{Introduction}

-Fair division is a fundamental problem in multi-agent systems and economics, traditionally focusing on the static allocation of resources, such as splitting a cake or distributing a set of goods at a single point in time \cite{lipton2004,budish2011,gourves2014,caragiannis2019,plaut2017,aziz2021,chan2019,amanatidis2020}.
+Fair division is a fundamental problem in multi-agent systems and economics, traditionally focusing on the static allocation of resources, such as splitting a cake or distributing a set of goods at a single point in time \citep{lipton2004,budish2011,gourves2014,caragiannis2019,plaut2017,aziz2021,chan2019,amanatidis2020}.
 However, many real-world allocation problems are dynamic.
-From cloud computing resources and food bank donations to organ exchange networks, goods often arrive over time and must be allocated online \cite{aleksandrov2015,ghodsi2013,bertsimas2011,lee2019,benade2024}.
+From cloud computing resources and food bank donations to organ exchange networks, goods often arrive over time and must be allocated online \citep{aleksandrov2015,ghodsi2013,bertsimas2011,lee2019,benade2024}.
 Although this approach captures the dynamic feature for real-world problems, it ignores the fairness in intermediate allocations.
 Therefore, the goal of temporal fair division is to maintain fairness cumulatively over the long run, rather than just instantaneously in each round.

 The transition from dynamic to temporal settings introduces significant theoretical challenges.
-Unlike dynamic fair division, where intermediate allocations do not have to achieve fairness, temporal mechanisms must take this into consideration.
-Recent work has painted a bleak picture for this domain: temporal fair allocations are often impossible to guarantee without compromising efficiency or social welfare \cite{he2019,elkind2024,cookson2024}.
+Unlike dynamic fair division, where intermediate allocations need not be fair, temporal mechanisms must account for this.
+Recent work has painted a bleak picture for this domain: temporal fair allocations are often impossible to guarantee without compromising efficiency or social welfare \citep{he2019,elkind2024,cookson2024}.
 For instance, strong fairness concepts like Envy-Freeness up to any good (EFX) are frequently unattainable in temporal settings because an agent's perception of fairness fluctuates wildly as new goods arrive.

 These impossibility results from the temporal fair division model raise a natural question: Are these failures inherent to the problem, or are they artifacts of the model's rigidity?
 Standard temporal fair division assumes that goods must be consumed or allocated immediately upon arrival.
-However, in many applications, such as job scheduling on a server or assigning shifts, a natural flexibility exists: A system administrator can delay a job slightly; a manager can reshuffle next week's roster; a student affairs office can assign part-time jobs to students within a flexible interval \cite{schwiegelshohn2000,li2021,im2020}.
+However, in many applications, such as job scheduling on a server or assigning shifts, a natural flexibility exists: A system administrator can delay a job slightly; a manager can reshuffle next week's roster; a student affairs office can assign part-time jobs to students within a flexible interval \citep{schwiegelshohn2000,li2021,im2020}.

 Therefore, our main research question is to \textit{examine the boundaries of temporal fairness across various settings, with or without scheduling, in temporal fair division}.